 The Best Graphics Cards

-Last updated: March 2017
+Last updated: August 2019

 Your graphics card has the greatest influence on your PC’s gaming performance.
 This page is a resource to help select the best graphics card for your money.

-Take a look through the categories in the table of contents to the right, and figure out which is the best graphics card for you.
+Take a look through the categories in the table of contents to the right, and figure out which is the best graphics card category for you.

 For a complete list of graphics card rankings from best to worst, see our Graphics Card Comparison table.

 RTX 2080 Ti ($1200)

 If you're looking to build a machine with exceptional graphical performance, then look no further than the RTX 2080 Ti; it beats the lower echelons of graphics cards by a reasonable margin.
 But it's worth pointing out that its price-to-performance ratio is also one of the worst among all recent consumer-grade graphics cards.

 Builders who want the best should choose this card . . but only after seriously asking themselves whether the ~30% difference in performance between this card and the RTX 2080 or Radeon VII is worth the additional $500.